 Our Wicker Park Farmers Market starts this Sunday too.
 That runs through October.

 These are just a few.
 We have more on our Local Events page.
 Please feel free to share if you have other favorites on YOUR things to do in Wicker Park list.
 It is going to be a fun summer!

 Guacamole is hands down our best selling appetizer.
 My father has been making it for decades.
 He uses a very traditional recipe with avocados, salt, garlic, cilantro, jalapenos, lime juice, and tomatoes.
 You could say he has it down to a science.
-We always rate high for Best Guacamole in Yelp, and even with the professional food reporters at CBS local.
+We consistently rate high for Best Guacamole in Chicago according to Yelp and CBS local.
 It is a really tasty appetizer.
 So how do we make it?
 Here are a few tips if you want to make it at home.

 A ripe avocado should have a bit of give when pressed, but it should not be mushy.
 Avocados are far from ripe when they are shipped, and when we get them (or if you find them in the grocery) they are usually too firm and not at their prime.
 If the avocados aren’t ripe, the guacamole will be chunkier and not very flavorful.
 If it’s too old, the guacamole will be mushy, darker, and have an odd taste.